One of the best ways to monetize your blog is with affiliate marketing.

 For this type of visitor, this is where the layout, presentation, and content should shine.
 Just like “Summary Susan,” “Detailed Dave” is looking for you to be the expert in this niche.

 The reader of your review wants to assure themselves they are making the right decision before they buy.
-Your review is the last step before they make the plunge.
+Your review is the last step before they take the plunge.

 This is one of the reasons why a good review format is so critical.